02086966979 / 07768 500725

 The impact on identity, visibility and confidence from encountering microaggressions and intersectional oppression.
 My recently completed MA thesis (Impacts on Colonialism - a psychosynthesis view) speaks to this subject.

 Since end-2014 I have allocated 10% of my coaching hours to those on low or no income, including students.
-I see this as an important way of attuning to a wider range of experience - and I believe it keeps me grounded.
+I see this as an important way of ensuring I remain in touch with a broad range of clients.

 Type of session